From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Our Proposed Method:

 \subsection{Projection from the GNN}

-In order for the LLM to explain the GNN model, we aim to build a framework where the LLM is able to understand how the GNN sees each node of the computation tree when classifying a particular node.
-To that effect, we introduce a projector that maps nodes' GNN embedding into tokens.
+To help the LLM interpret the GNN, we developed a framework that aligns the LLM with the GNN’s view of the computation tree.
+Specifically, we use a projector to map GNN node embeddings directly into the LLM's token space.